unstructured-labs/.github/profile/README.md

 # Priori Labs

-We are a new AI research lab studying the phenomonen of reasoning in large language models.
+We are a new AI research lab studying the phenomenon of reasoning in large language models.